Where is this post coming from? Why now?

 Sometimes at a slow moving organisations projects take a while.

 How do you distinguish slow, painful progress from … well … fooling yourself that something is happening when its not?

-One of the main reasons I’m still here is it takes so long to build a reputation and get to know how an organization.
+One of the main reasons I’m still here is it takes so long to build a reputation and get to know how an organization works.
 I feel beholden to finish a lot of the work I’ve started here before I even think of my own desires and needs.
 Yet I realized in the above conversation that ‘finishing’ had become a forelorn dream.
 I am trapped into being a prisoner of my own desire for relevance and value.
 My own desire for all the bad elements of the job to amount to something.
 If I am not part of a larger process then why am I not looking at my career?

 Now this is a genuinely peculiar situation I find myself in.
 I don’t have any intrinsic motivation to be a manager.
 I don’t have any intrinsic motivation to be a leader.
 I am in a leadership position due to length of tenure and gosh darn refusal to leave.
 I don’t have any ambition to go higher in the organization.
 I truly just wanted to be able to do the job I started in the organization but more professionally.
 Trying to do that has forced me to act up the ranks and in doing this acting you start to lead, then one day you are just a leader.
 De facto.